rflandau/gwcli/CONTRIBUTING.md

 - Do not include newlines in lipgloss renders.
 It produces weird results.

+- tea.Cmds are like buckets; they can contain one command or many commands in different groupings.
+Bubble Tea is smart enough to handle it all.
+As such, it generally does not make sense to pass around arrays of tea.Cmd; make the progenitor of the tea.Cmds figure out how it wants to .Sequence/.Batch them.

+    - This lesson took a while to sink in; you may see []tea.Cmd signature floating around, but these should be replaced, primarily with .Batch()s.
+I already incorporated .Sequence() where important.

 # Design and Philosophy

 ## Command Tree Generation